 5. Vitamin B6 Pyridoxine

 Vitamin B6 is called pyridoxine.
 It helps the red blood cells carry oxygen around the body to vital organs and muscles.
-It is important for sugars, fats and proteins to provide energy for the body.
-The HSE recommend 1.4mg for men and 1.2mg for women of pyridoxine per day.
+It supports sugars, fats, and proteins providing energy for the body.
+The HSE recommends 1.4mg for men and 1.2mg for women of pyridoxine per day.

 6. Vitamin B7 Biotin

 Vitamin B7 is called biotin.
-It is important for hair, skin and supports a healthy metabolism.
+It is important for hair, and skin and supports a healthy metabolism.
 It helps the body with fatty acids and amino acids for normal bodily functions.
-The NHS recommend supplements for adults with up to 0.9 mg of biotin per day.
+The NHS recommends supplements for adults with up to 0.9 mg of biotin per day.

 7. Vitamin B9 Folate and Folic Acid

 Vitamin B9 is known as folate.
 The well-known man-made version is called folic acid.
 This reduces the risk of common birth defects such as spina bifida by preventing neural tube defects in the central nervous system.
 It also helps the body build healthy red blood cells and prevents folate deficiency anaemia.
 According to the HSE, adults need 0.2mg of folate per day.
 They recommend a daily supplement of 0.4mg of folic acid for pregnant women or those thinking of getting pregnant.

 Vitamin B12 is also called cobalamin, or the naturally occurring form is methylcobalamin.
 It is really important for metabolism to release energy from food.
 Vitamin B12 plays a role in forming red blood cells, a healthy nervous system, assists the body to process folic acid, and helps prevent folate deficiency anaemia.